Sushi Grade Fish Explained

 - How long has it been in the shop?

-- Smells of the seawater and not spoilage
+- Smells like seawater, not spoilage

 - Clear and slightly bulged eyes